muggy8/improbable/have-and-havenot/ZdPimteZ.md

 That much is obvious.

-To be honest, I kind of feel bad for him and the school.
+To be honest, I kind of felt bad for him and the school.

 I had initially thought that he would just come over for a few hours after school every day.